 Families are urged to get in touch with us to explain what specific support they need to help support their visit.

 Open captioned and audio described performances are sometimes scheduled.
 To be kept up to date, please email [email protected].
-For all performances, there is a Sennheiser infrared system available in all areas of the auditorium.
+For all performances, there is a Sennheiser infrared system available in Stalls rows D – X, Dress Circle excluding row A 1-5 and 46 – 50 and Upper Circle rows A-G from seat number 19.
 This can be used with or without a hearing aid.
 When you arrive at the theatre, please speak to a member of our Front of House team who will give you the equipment and show you how to use it.
 Please note there is a fully refundable £10 deposit for the loan of the equipment.

 Guide, hearing and other working dogs are welcome in all parts of the theatre